-The Distance Education department assists students with online, hybrid, blended, web-conference, and video-conference courses.
+The Distance Education department assists students with online, hybrid, blended, web-conference, video-conference, and Hyflex courses.
 Blackboard is used for all distance education courses.

-- Minimum requirements for distance education courses - reliable access to a computer with an Internet connection. - Tutoring and services through the Writing and Reading Center are available to distance education students www.cccc.edu/distanceeducation
+- Minimum requirements for distance education courses - reliable access to a computer with an Internet connection. - Tutoring and services through the Writing and Reading Center are available to distance education students.

-24/7 Blackboard technical assistance: (866) 834-6894
+All Campuses: (919) 718-7529 24/7 Blackboard technical assistance: (866) 834-6894 www.cccc.edu/distanceeducation